 Network Diagram

-Task 1: Configure router hostnames and IP addresses according to the following table
+Task 1: Configure the router’s hostnames and IP addresses according to the following table

 Router R1